mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 The cluster operations require that the monitor user (`user`) has the following
 privileges:

-- SUPER, to modify slave connections, set globals such as *read\_only* and kill connections from other super-users
+- SUPER, to modify replica connections, set globals such as *read\_only* and kill connections from other super-users
 - SELECT on mysql.user, to see which users have SUPER
-- REPLICATION CLIENT (REPLICATION SLAVE ADMIN in MariaDB Server 10.5), to list slave connections
+- REPLICATION CLIENT (REPLICATION SLAVE ADMIN in MariaDB Server 10.5), to list replica connections
 - RELOAD, to flush binary logs
 - PROCESS, to check if the *event\_scheduler* process is running
 - SHOW DATABASES and EVENT, to list and modify server events